FE2B

 Acoustic radiation of bubbles and vortices

-The core looks at the principles governing and behaviour and flow structure of sound waves as they travel through water, providing an understanding of the sea or ocean acoustic environment.
+The core looks at the principles governing the behavior and flow structure of sound waves as they travel through water, providing an understanding of the sea or ocean acoustic environment.
 Sound propagation adheres to the same fundamental principle in the air but has distinct differences in water's viscous and elastic nature.
-The molecular density provides faster wave travelling characteristics for water than air.
+The molecular density provides faster wave traveling characteristics for water than air.
 The sound waves encounter various interfaces leading to reflection and refraction, making it crucial in sonar applications.
-These sound waves dissipate energy while travelling in water due to absorption and scattering.
+These sound waves dissipate energy while traveling in water due to absorption and scattering.
 The higher frequencies are absorbed more readily, leading to effective communication and detection systems change.
-The sound travelling profile varies with depth, temperature and salinity.
+The sound traveling profile varies with depth, temperature, and salinity.
 This sound speed affects sound propagation and can create sound channels where waves travel long distances with minimal attenuation.
 Marine life, geological activity, human activities like drilling, sonar operation and ocean currents generate underwater acoustic noise.

 Bio-fluid mechanics and cancer dynamics